Severe Weather Statement issued for Creek by NWS - News Break

 Severe Weather Statement issued for Creek by NWS

-Effective: 2021-05-27 12:52:00 CDT Expires: 2021-05-27 19:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Creek THE SEVERE THUNDERSTORM WARNING FOR SOUTHWESTERN CREEK COUNTY WILL EXPIRE AT 430 PM CDT The storm which prompted the warning has weakened below severe limits, and has exited the warned area.
-Therefore the warning will be allowed to expire.
-A Tornado Watch remains in effect until 700 PM CDT for northeastern Oklahoma.alerts.weather.gov
+Effective: 2021-05-27 15:54:00 CDT Expires: 2021-05-27 16:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Creek A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 430 PM CDT FOR SOUTHWESTERN CREEK COUNTY At 353 PM CDT, a severe thunderstorm was located 3 miles west of Depew, moving east at 25 mph.
+HAZARD...60 mph wind gusts and quarter size hail.
+SOURCE...Radar indicated.
+IMPACT...Hail damage to vehicles is expected.
+Expect wind damage to roofs, siding, and trees.
+Locations in or near the path include Bristow...
+Depew Slick...
+Shamrock Milfay This includes Interstate 44 between mile markers 178 and 198.
+A Tornado Watch remains in effect until 700 PM CDT for northeastern Oklahoma.
+HAIL...1.00IN WIND...60MPHalerts.weather.gov